 Bullet Journal Hacks, No.2 – Create Space For Personal Journaling

 If you like to use your bullet journal for traditional journaling purposes as well as for planning, create space to write about your feelings and reflect on what’s going on in your life.
-Our example below shows how you can incorporate a journaling page into your weekly spread, and has the added bonus of keeping the content of the journal page private if you’re using your weekly spread when others are around.
+The example below shows how you can incorporate a journaling page into your weekly spread, and has the added bonus of keeping the content of the journal page private if you’re using your weekly spread when others are around.
 Just add an extra page in the middle of your weekly spread, fold it in half length ways, and fold it closed when you’ve finished your writing.
 You can then use the space on the other side for whatever you want – maybe weekly trackers and goals, or just notes.

 Bullet Journal Hacks, No.3 – Keep Motivated With An Annual Tracker

 If you’ve resolved to keep a consistent habit over a long period of time (it can be a year, but it doesn’t have to be), then set out a tracker with all your months and dates on one page, like this one by modernmissjournaling on Instagram.
 Then you can cross out the day whenever you succeed with your habit.
 So for example, a simple goal might be to drink eight glasses of water a day.
-Well every day that you manage to do that, you make a cross over that day.
+Well, every day that you manage to do that, you make a cross over that day.
 This is a great motivator because when you see all your success mounting up, you’ll be motivated to keep going!

 Bullet Journal Hacks, No.4 – Track Your Achievements

 Keeping motivated with a long term goal can be tough!
 This hack is a little different to the last method, in that it’s more suited to cumulative goals that can be broken down into stages.
-Take a look at the example below, which we created to represent the goal of achieving a law degree.
+Take a look at the example below, which represents the goal of achieving a law degree.
 There’s a simple box for each term, and when the term is complete, the box is filled in and coloured.
 This is an excellent way of reminding yourself how far you’ve come, and it’s great when you see yourself getting closer and closer to your goal.

 Bullet Journal Hacks, No.5 – Use Washi Tape Creatively

-Oh my goodness, how we love washi tape.
+Oh my goodness, I love washi tape.
 It has so many uses in bullet journaling and is a quick and easy way to create a unique look that’s customised just for you.
 As well as making your bullet journal look pretty though, also use it to separate out different sections of pages – for example events, tasks, and goals, as shown here on jess_studies on Instagram.
-Our favourite place to shop for washi tape is Amazon, as you can get your hands on an amazing selection at good prices.
+My favourite place to shop for washi tape is Amazon, as you can get your hands on an amazing selection at good prices.

 Bullet Journal Hacks, No.6 – A Flip-Out Key